This article describes how to update Symantec Endpoint Protection (SEP) with the latest virus definitions and other content updates.

 - From the drop-down menu, specify the LiveUpdate Content Policy to use for the group, and then click OK.

 About Group Update Providers (GUPs)

 When you create a LiveUpdate Settings policy, you have the option of specifying a Group Update Provider (GUP).
 The Group Update Provider provides updates to clients in the group, and any subgroups that inherit policies as set on the Clients tab.
 If you have clients in a group at a remote location that have bandwidth issues over the WAN, make a client in the group the Group Update Provider.
 The Group Update Provider must be a member of the group to which it provides updates.
 The Group Update Provider also lets you offload processing power from the Symantec Endpoint Protection Manager if you need that option.

 When you configure a Group Update Provider, you specify a host name or IP address and a TCP port number.
 The default TCP port number is 2967, a port that was used in Symantec AntiVirus 10.x and Symantec Client Security 3.x network communications.
 If your Group Update Provider computer receives IP addresses with DHCP, you should either assign a static IP address to the computer, or type the host name.
 If your Group Update Provider computer is at a remote location, and if that remote location uses network address translation (NAT), type the host name.

-TPM refers to the management of SEP client content updates using a distribution mechanism other than the SEPM.
-A SEPM is still required to download and package content from LiveUpdate, as well as generating policy files.
-The only thing TPM actually replaces is the transfer of policies and content to the SEP client.
-See About using third-party distribution tools to distribute content updates to managed clients (SEP 11.0.6 and higher) and Using third-party distribution tools to update client computers (SEP 12.1.2 and higher) for details.
+TPM refers to the management of Symantec Endpoint Protection client content updates using a distribution mechanism other than the Symantec Endpoint Protection Manager.
+A Symantec Endpoint Protection Manager is still required to download and package content from LiveUpdate, as well as for generating policy files.
+The only thing TPM actually replaces is the transfer of policies and content to the Symantec Endpoint Protection client.
+See Using third-party distribution tools to update client computers for details.

 Configuring a local client to download updates